Updated: January 10, 2023

-Another experience which I can recall happened a couple of years after I got that job.
-My boss have already promoted me to senior system analyst for the company, and I have also started working as a freelance developer on the side, working with other developers in several offshore projects.
+Another experience that I can recall happened a couple of years after I got that job.
+My boss has already promoted me to senior system analyst for the company, and I have also started working as a freelance developer on the side, working with other developers on several offshore projects.

 It was during this time when the idea of becoming an entrepreneur came to me, and it didn’t take long for me to decide that I wanted to leave the corporate world so I can start my own business.